thadguidry/respec/Developers-Guide.md

 document.respecIsReady;
 ```

 After that, the Base Runner starts looping over an array of given plugins: literally just a call to a `.runAll(arrayOfPlugins)` method.
 For each plugin, it waits until a plugin has finished doing its work before continuing to the next plugin.
-It does this by passing in a callback to a plugin, and waiting for that callback to be called.
+It does this by calling the `run()` function exported from a plugin, and `await`ing for that function to finish.
+Some plugins may export a `Plugin` class with a `run()` method instead.

 Once all the plugins have "run", ReSpec resolves the `respecIsReady` promise on the Document object.